SukuLab/liquidity-mining-rewards-script/README.md

 ## Script Constraints
 * A minimum amount of liquidity is enforced.
 Currently the script ensures at least 2 pool tokens are held to be eligible. (~0.25 ETH in value)

-Calculate rewards distributions based off of ERC-20 holdings over various block periods.

 ## Get Started
 `npm install`